As cyclone bore down, Vanuatu president, disaster officials left for conference

 While weather sites had been warning as early as March 9 that the cyclone could develop into top ranked category 5 storm, few were prepared for the devastation it would bring.

-“They knew a category 5 was predicted but nobody here knew what a category 5 felt like,” CARE International program manager Charlie Damon said from Vanuatu’s capital, Port Vila.
+“They knew a category 5 was predicted but nobody here knew what a category 5 felt like,” CARE International programme manager Charlie Damon said from Vanuatu’s capital, Port Vila.

 With winds of 300 kph (185 mph), flooding rains and a storm surge of up to 8 metres (26 feet), Pam flattened buildings, smashed boats and washed away roads and bridges around the capital.